 Outdoor Burning

-The General, Essential Agriculture, and Prescribed Wildland outdoor burn seasons are open as of March 1, subject to burn restrictions.
+The General, Essential Agricultural, and Prescribed Wildland burn seasons are Open as of March 1, 2026.

 Outdoor Burning Permits